Skip to content

 Culinary Hong Kong: Cantonese first, then everything else

 The strongest argument for Hong Kong is the Cantonese culinary tradition.
 No city outside Guangdong matches it.
 Dim sum, roast meats, seafood, and the wonton-noodle tradition each deserve at least one deliberate reservation or queue.
 Above that tier, Hong Kong's Michelin-recognised restaurant scene covers European, Japanese, and contemporary Chinese.
-Viaive builds the food plan around the hotel neighbourhood rather than treating it as a separate module.
+VIAIVE builds the food plan around the hotel neighbourhood rather than treating it as a separate module.

 Hong Kong, Hong Kong SAR — fine-dining route planning, editorial scene.